All Episodes

 They look so petty and ridiculous.

-Look at this note that all these liberal leftist Democrats, I mean, the same people that supported Obama on his feckless foreign policy, Robert Menendez, Dick Durbin, Feinstein, Schumer, uh Leahy, you know, all the radical left-wing senators.
+Look at this note that all these liberal leftist Democrats, I mean, the same people that supported Obama on his feckless foreign policy, Robert Menendez, Dick Durbin, Feinstein, Schumer, Leahy, you know, all the radical left-wing senators.

-For them to lecture Trump, they actually said in this letter, as you prepare for your second meeting with North Korea's leader Kim Jong-un, we write to express our shared desire for a diplomatic solution.
+For them to lecture Trump, they actually said in this letter, as you prepare for your second meeting with North Korea's leader, Kim Jong-un, we write to express our shared desire for a diplomatic solution.

 They sound like Neville Chamberlain, because that's what they supported under President Clinton.

-Let's bribe our enemies, let's bribe murdering dictators in the hopes that maybe if we give them money, they'll be nice to us, and just the opposite always happens.
+Let's bribe murdering dictators in the hopes that maybe if we give them money, they'll be nice to us.

 And then Dan Hoffman, they say, you know, well, you gave, meaning the Singapore meeting gave Kim, the leader of perhaps the world's most repressive regime, legitimacy and acceptance on the global stage while effectively undermining our policy of maximum pressure and sanctions.